 Availability of the PS5 isn’t likely to improve until later in the year thanks to the global shortage in semiconductors due to increased demand for electronics.
-Some reports even suggest that the Suez Canal blockage could have contributed to even more delays to stock.
+Some reports even suggest that the Suez Canal blockage could have contributed to even more delays in stock.

-When will PS5 restock in the UK?
+When will the PS5 restock in the UK?